Setup & Configuration

 - In the "Manage API Access" section, click on the

-button next to Storefront API. - Make sure you have enabled
+Managebutton next to Storefront API. - Make sure you have enabled

-scopes - Copy the Private access token displayed and place it in your
+unauthenticated_read_product_inventoryandunauthenticated_read_customer_tagsscopes - Copy the Private access token displayed and place it in your

 Private Admin App